 The Intellectual Defense

-Humphrey Bogart practicing the art of the intellectual defense
+Humphrey Bogart practices the art of the intellectual defense

 Next